IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * Windows service using SqlTableDependency **must not goes to SLEEP mode or IDLE state**.
 Sleep mode blocks SqlTableDependency code and this result in running the database watch dog that drops all SqlTableDependency's db objects (please see https://stackoverflow.com/questions/6302185/how-to-prevent-windows-from-entering-idle-state).
 * Database Backup and Restore: restoring SqlTableDependency's db objects, it does **not work**.

-When you use notifications, you must be sure to enable Service Broker for the database.
-To do so, please run the following command:
+To use notifications, you must be sure to enable Service Broker for the database.
+To do this please run the following command:
 ```SQL
 ALTER DATABASE MyDatabase SET ENABLE_BROKER
 ```